Facebook's Mark Zuckerberg Is Obsessed With Winning

 His interest continued and it even compelled him to name their second child August.

-The Emporer Augustus was known to rule with an “iron fist” according to Zuckerberg, and he says that sometimes that is what is necessary.
+The Emperor Augustus was known to rule with an “iron fist” according to Zuckerberg, and he says that sometimes that is what is necessary.

 “Basically, through a really harsh approach, he established two hundred years of world peace.”